 - Downsides: On the more expensive side – but worth the cost in my opinion due to their insane durability.

-This was such a close call for us to make but the KLH Fusion True Wireless Earbuds are the second best wireless earbuds for running.
-The only reason they didn’t quite beat Vista 2 is because they don’t have SurroundSense tech which is awesome when running in busy environments as you can hear sounds around you, making you run that bit safer.
+This was such a close call for us to make but the KLH Fusion True Wireless Earbuds sit just below the Jaybird Vista 2.
+The only reason they didn’t quite beat Vista 2 is that they don’t have SurroundSense tech which is awesome when running in busy environments as you can hear sounds around you, making you run that bit safer.
 They were awarded the coveted Trail & Kale Editor’s Choice Award due to their excellent sound quality and rich feature set, relative to cost!
 Key features of these KLH earbuds include:

 These earbuds are very comfortable to wear for long periods as they are so lightweight and fit securely fit with no worry of them falling out when you’re working out, plus they are IPX5 waterproof (so you can wear them in the rain but don’t submerge them), and they’re sweatproof.
 For more details on the key features, click here to read my full review.